Skip to main content

 The real crisis facing Tamil Nadu's youth is not a cash shortage — it is a skills and opportunity shortage.
 Graduates emerge from institutions into a labour market that requires industry-specific competency, while the state's educational pipeline often fails to provide it.
 Monthly cash allowances, offered without any skill-linkage or a defined exit pathway, address the symptom without touching the cause.

-Cash support without upskilling locks youth into a holding pattern — not dignity, not self-sufficiency.
+Cash support without upskilling risks locking youth into a holding pattern — not dignity, not self-sufficiency.
 It also reduces the urgency of systemic reform: if allowances make the status quo tolerable, there is less pressure on government to fix the education-to-employment pipeline that actually needs fixing.

 The evidence base